jondedman/portfolio/README.md

 # Portfolio Project

 This project is a personal portfolio website built using React, Vite, and Tailwind CSS.
-It is configured with ESLint for code quality and uses Yarn as the package manager.

 ## Installation